aistabci/abci-docs/v3/en/docs/containers.md

 ### How to Use SingularityPRO

-SingularityPro is provided as a module.
-To use SingularityPro, set up the environment using the `module load` command.
+SingularityPRO is provided as a module.
+To use SingularityPRO, set up the environment using the `module load` command.

 Once the environment is set up, you can use SingularityPRO with the `singularity` command.